-Comparison of mental health and resilience in women with imprisoned and non-imprisoned husbands in Hashtgerd city
+Comparison of Mental Health and Resilience in Women with Incarcerated and Non-Incarcerated Husbands in Hashtgerd

 Authors